Esaysms/FictionalCompany/README.md

 # Freelance user interface.

 for now just ignore this. i have done something and not completed becoause lack of time since in my office there is deploment in this month so working extra hours. but i can do it if i have a time. also mentioned in the test this is an option. so i dont think so this can be a nagative impact for interview process.

+$ Challenges i faced

+developing a application wsa taken less then 2 hours. but deploying the core web api taken time because configuration setting in the IIS. but learned many thing about deploment of core apps in IIS. thanks for giving this opportunity.